observatorycontrolsystem/downtime/README.md

 The application should now be accessible from <http://127.0.0.1:8000>!

+This application serves an api to read/write downtimes at /api/, and a filterable web frontend to view downtimes at /.

 ### Managing downtime entries

 Downtimes are added and deleted manually via the admin interface, or through the API via a POST to the /api/ endpoint.
 In both cases, you must authenticate as a valid staff/admin User via the Observation Portal to get write access.
 This is done with a user/pass form submission via the admin interface, or using HTTPBasicAuth with the user/pass as part of an API POST.

 There is also a django management command to create downtimes:

     (env) python manage.py create_downtime help

-## Example queries
+## Example API queries

 A downtime entry in the database is returned in JSON and has the following format: